TechAguru/techaguru.com/content/about/about.md

 +++
-date = "2015-07-18T14:08:35+02:00"
+date = "2017-05-08T14:08:35+02:00"
 draft = false
 title = "About Us"

 +++

-TechAguru is an agriculture technology company building innovative open solutions for the future of food.
+We envision a future where small-holder farmers happily grow our food alongside robots and automated systems.

-We need to be consistently producing safe quality food at an affordable cost close to where it is consumed.
+TechAguru is an agri-tech company built by Filipino "makers" and engineers for a more inclusive world.

-Our team is hard at work building controlled environment farms that can be scaled out to conduct plant research and grow food at the lowest cost possible.
-This will enable us to gather large data sets to train artificial intelligence engines to build automation systems.
+Our team is currently at research and development stage, and partners with institutions with similar goals.